Nuxt.js & AWS: Zero Downtime Deployment

 Fuxing Loh

-This is an old post that I wrote in 2019 for a problem in 2017,2018.
-Today there are many solutions to solve this problem and you I recommend you check our Vercel or Netlify which provides a NoOps solution to this problem.
+This is an old post that I wrote in 2019 for a problem I faced in 2017-2018.
+Today there are many solutions to solve this problem, and I recommend you check our Vercel or Netlify which provides a NoOps solution to this problem.
 Originally posted on Medium

 The Problem